Health education: Role of the Health Education Specialist

 A health educator is "a professionally prepared individual who serves in a variety of roles and is specifically trained to use appropriate educational strategies and methods to facilitate the development of policies, procedures, interventions, and systems conducive to the health of individuals, groups, and communities" (Joint Committee on Terminology, 2001, p.
 100).
 In other words, they conduct, evaluate, and design activities that pertain to the improvement of the health and well-being of humans.
 Examples of this include "patient educators, health education teachers, trainers, community organizers, and health program managers."
 There is a variation in job titles and because of this, there is not a definite system of one health education system.
 In January 1978 the Role Delineation Project was put into place, in order to define the basic roles and responsibilities for the health educator.
 The result was a Framework for the Development of Competency-Based Curricula for Entry Level Health Educators (NCHEC, 1985).
 A second result was a revised version of A Competency-Based Framework for the Professional Development of Certified Health Education Specialists (NCHEC, 1996).
 These documents outlined the seven areas of responsibilities which are shown below.
 The Health Education Specialist Practice Analysis (HESPA II 2020) produced "a new hierarchical model with 8 Areas of Responsibility, 35 Competencies, and 193 Sub-competencies".

+Health education aims to immediately impact an individual's knowledge, behavior, or attitude about a health-related topic with the ultimate aim of improving quality of life or health status for an individual.
+Health education utilizes several different intervention strategies in its practices to improve quality of life and health status.
+Health education intervention strategies involve a planned combination of elements that work together to produce change in an individual's skills, behavior, knowledge, or status related to health.

 Peer Health Educators

-Peer health education is described as student’s taking initiative to inform their peers on how to live healthy lifestyles.
+Peer health education is described as student's taking initiative to inform their peers on how to live healthy lifestyles.
 Prevention is the biggest aspect of this idea and often includes alcohol, sexual health, and emotional wellbeing education in addition to many other aspects.
-Sloane and Zimmer also describe peer health education as “motivational models designed to empower students to help each other promote positive health beliefs and behaviors” Health education specialists often advise peer educators as well; this creates relationships with health professionals while providing relevant resources and models necessary to educate the most students possible.
+Sloane and Zimmer also describe peer health education as "motivational models designed to empower students to help each other promote positive health beliefs and behaviors" Health education specialists often advise peer educators as well; this creates relationships with health professionals while providing relevant resources and models necessary to educate the most students possible.